 Step 7.
-Assuming that the system's boot string is correct, select a.
+Assuming that the system's boot string is correct, press a.

-'''

-4/11/2005

-HPUX.EFI

-536124

-The disk is LVM

-Setting boot and root device file for c2t0d0...
+HPUX.EFI 4/11/2005 536124 The disk is LVM Setting boot and root device file for c2t0d0...
+Loading /sbin/umount

-Loading /sbin/umount .....

-HP-UX Recovery MENU

-Select one of the following:

-a.
-Mount the root disk and exit to a shell only.

-b.
-Recover the bootlif/os partitions.

-c.
-Replace the kernel on the root file system.

-d.
-Both Options: b and c

-v.
-Read information about VxVM Recovery (VXVM.RECOVER)

-m.
-Return to 'HP-UX Recovery Media Main Menu'.
+Select one of the following: a.
+Mount the root disk and exit to a shell only. b.
+Recover the bootlif/os partitions. c.
+Replace the kernel on the root file system. d.
+Both Options: b and c v.
+Read information about VxVM Recovery (VXVM.RECOVER) m.
+Return to 'HP-UX Recovery Media Main Menu'. x.

-x.
 Exit to the shell.

 Use this menu to select the level of recovery desired.

-Selection:

-'''

 Step 8.
-Exit to the shell by entering x.
+Exit to the shell by pressing x.

-'''

-Loading /sbin/umount ..... #
+Loading /sbin/umount #

-'''